BradleyMai/Google_data_analytics_Capstone_Case_1/README.md

 SQL query:
 1. All the rows having missing values are deleted (1,388,173 rows).
 2. 3 more columns ride_length for duration of the trip, day_of_week and month are added.
-3. Trips with duration less than a minute and longer than a day are excluded (87419 rows/xxx rows)
+3. Trips with duration less than a minute and longer than a day are excluded (87419 rows less than a minute/5 rows longer than a day)